Principles of Good Website Designing

 Fortunately, most web design applications come with mobile friendly compatibility out of the box and can really be very helpful with putting up a mobile friendly design.
 If you have to add elements on your own, here are some tips to consider:

 - Use the mobile-first approach.
-This requires that you start with the design of your mobile version before you begin to look at the designing the desktop version.
+This requires that you start with the design of your mobile version before you begin to look at designing the desktop version.
 This does not downplay the importance of desktop versions especially because mobile users have not given a huge gap over desktop users.
-There is still a considerable desktop and laptop users exceeding over 40 percent of the user ratio.
+There are still a considerable number of desktop and laptop users exceeding over 40 percent of the user ratio.

 - Use recommended size dimensions for mobile.
 Check with industry experts and Google analytics for recommended size dimensions when building mobile friendly designs.
 It is strongly recommended that your website should be responsive enough to accommodate variations in the sizes.
 Establish a clear typography and when in doubt, test your design on a mobile device yourself.